 Customarily, the Green Card arrives within a few weeks of the applicant’s entry into the U.S. The Green Card is sent to the address provided on the DS-260.
 If the Green Card does not arrive within 3-4 weeks of arrival, it is best to contact USCIS to see if the Green Card has been returned as undeliverable.
 The U.S. Postal Service will not forward the Green Card if the mail-to address has changed.

 Note: The applicant may also receive his or her social security card in the mail if he or she selected that option on the DS-260.
 If the option to automatically have a social security card generated was not selected or if several weeks have passed and the applicant has not received the card, the applicant must contact the local Social Security Office.

 4.Removal of Conditions

-Spouses of U.S. Citizens or legal permanent residents who obtain immigrant visas through the I-130 process are given “conditional resident” status if their marriage was less than 2 years old on the date of the issuance of permanent residence (the date they entered the U.S.).
-The same is also true for step-children of the U.S. Citizen or legal permanent resident.
+Spouses of U.S. Citizens or legal permanent residents who obtain immigrant visas through the I-130 process are given “conditional resident” status if their marriage was less than 2 years old on the date of the issuance of permanent residence (the date the AOS was approved).
 These individuals receive a Green Card that is only valid for 2 years.
 In the 90 days preceding the expiration of the Green Card, these individuals must apply to “Remove the Conditions.”
 To learn more about Removal of Conditions please click here.